mehalick/Blog/src/_posts/2013-09-07-localizing-entity-framework-poco-properties-with-json-part-1.md

 }
 ```

-Of course we could get language code from the user’s web browser or a profile setting but let’s keep it simple for now.
+Of course we could get language code from the user's web browser or a profile setting but let's keep it simple for now.
 If we omit a language code or use an unsupported one it will default to the first language in our app settings, “en” by default.
-Let’s run it again passing in the language code for Russian:
+Let's run it again passing in the language code for Russian:

 ![](https://andy.azureedge.net/blog/8-28-2013-7-59-35-pm-636217948858550811.png)

-Here’s what it would look like with no language, Japanese, or an unknown language:
+Here's what it would look like with no language, Japanese, or an unknown language:

 ![](https://andy.azureedge.net/blog/8-28-2013-8-54-38-pm-636217948862861091.png)